 Profiled budget monitoring reports (including committed expenditure) should be provided to the finance committee of the governing body for review at each meeting.
-For schools using ORACLE, the BB501 or BB502 are the recommended reports for the finance committee.
+For schools using ORACLE, the SC01or SC02 are the recommended reports for the finance committee.

 2.3.1 Submission of financial forecasts